 This doesn’t necessarily mean that every single project will be successful.
 As mentioned earlier, sometimes a project ends up as a failed experiment.
 In these moments, it helps to remind students of the options they have in dealing with “failed projects.”

 5. Keep the creative work meaningful to students.

 Part of why I am not giving up right now is that I love what I’m doing.
 I am making something that matters to me.
+I’m geeking out on this research.
 So, both the product and the process are something I love (even when I’m frustrated).
 If that’s not present in a student project, it’s pretty hard to keep students intrinsically motivated.